prebid/prebid.github.io/dev-docs/modules/userId.md

 {: .alert.alert-info :}
 NOTE: The Parrable ID that is delivered to Prebid is encrypted by Parrable with a time-based key and updated frequently in the browser to enforce consumer privacy requirements and thus will be different on every page view, even for the same user.

-We recommend setting `storage.expires` to no more than`364` days, which is the default cookie expiration that Parrable uses in the standalone parrable integration.
+We recommend setting `storage.expires` to no more than`364` days, which is the default cookie expiration that Parrable uses in the standalone Parrable integration.

 ### Parrable ID Examples